-Holiday Homework: You are expected to start the design process for your first SAC 1A Design Brief (Environmental Design).
+Over the break, you are expected to start the design process for your first SAC 1A Design Brief (Environmental Design).
 This includes:

-- 1. Source and annotate research (2-3 A3 pages digital) - 2.
-Generation of a range of ideas through design thinking and visualization drawings (2 x A3 pages)
+- 1. Read the Design Brief and client background - 2.
+Source and annotate relevant research (2-3 A3 pages digital or manual) - 3.
+Generation of a range of ideas through design thinking and visualization drawings (2 x A3 pages of sketches with brief annotations)